swch/strivve-docs-nextjs/src/pages/ops-admin/reporting/index.md

 ## Strivve Partner Portal

 Each dedicated CardSavr instance includes a [Partner Portal](https://developers.strivve.com/ops-admin/partner-portal) used in the administration of your environment configuration.
-Belsow are the out of the box reporting options that your organization may generate at any time.
+Below are the out of the box reporting options that your organization may generate at any time.

 ### Transaction Reporting
 Transaction Reports allow you to generate a report of all card placement activity between any specified dates.
-Transaction reports can be downloaded from the [Partner Portal](https://developers.strivve.com/ops-admin/partner-portal) and includes the following information:
+Transaction reports can be downloaded from the [Partner Portal](https://developers.strivve.com/ops-admin/partner-portal) and include the following information:

 | Field Name                  | Description
 |-----------------------------| ----------------------------------------------------
 | job_id                      | Job id of the transaction
 | bank_identification_number  | Bank id of the card associated with the placement transaction
-| merchant_site_hostname      | Hostname of the merchant site the card is being place to
+| merchant_site_hostname      | Hostname of the merchant site the card is being placed to
 | status                      | Resulting [status](https://swch.github.io/slate/#post-place_card_on_single_site_job-1) of the card placement transaction
-| fi_name                     | Name of the associated financial instituion (configured in the [Partner Portal](https://developers.strivve.com/ops-admin/partner-portal))
+| fi_name                     | Name of the associated financial institution (configured in the [Partner Portal](https://developers.strivve.com/ops-admin/partner-portal))
 | fi_lookup_key               | Key used to identify financial institution used by API (configured in the [Partner Portal](https://developers.strivve.com/ops-admin/partner-portal))
 | completed_on                | Timestamp of when card placement transaction completed
 | meta_key                    | Comprised of the first and last initials of the [cardholder](https://swch.github.io/slate/#create-cardholder), the postal code, and the last two digits of the PAN.
 | cuid          | Unique ID for the [cardholder](https://swch.github.io/slate/#create-cardholder) provided by your application to the CardSavr API.
 A random number will be generated if not provided.
 | custom_data   | Additional data that can be added to the [cardholder](https://swch.github.io/slate/#create-cardholder) by your application via the CardSavr API.
-Be default this data will be in the form of a JSON blob; however, the [Partner Portal](https://developers.strivve.com/ops-admin/partner-portal) provides an "expand custom_data" option from which each field will be expanded into it's own column in the downloaded report if desired.
+By default this data will be in the form of a JSON blob; however, the [Partner Portal](https://developers.strivve.com/ops-admin/partner-portal) provides an "expand custom_data" option from which each field will be expanded into its own column in the downloaded report if desired.
 | source_type                 | Identifies the channel or method through which the cardholder interacted (see [Journey Paths](/integrations/sources)).
 | source_category             | Defines the purpose or intent behind the interaction. (see [Journey Paths](/integrations/sources)).
 | source_subcategory          | Custom text to provide any additional category context if applicable. (see [Journey Paths](/integrations/sources)).